'Day Without Immigrants' shuts down businesses

-(CNN)How would the US fare without immigrants for a day?
+(CNN)How would the United States fare without immigrants for a day?

-Cities across the country got a taste of that Thursday as businesses shut down and immigrants refused to spend money on "A Day Without Immigrants."
+Cities got a taste of that Thursday as businesses shut down and immigrants refused to spend money on "A Day Without Immigrants."

 It's an effort to show the Trump administration how much immigrants contribute to the country's economy as the President continues his tough stances on immigration.